 Knee injuries, especially to the cartilage, muscles, ligaments, and kneecap, are common in athletes and active individuals.
 Common knee pain can originate from different areas of the knee, and we specialize in treating pain at all these points:

-• Anterior Knee Pain: The most common area for knee pain is in the front of the knee, known as anterior knee pain.
+- Anterior Knee Pain: The most common site of knee pain is the front of the knee.
 Pain at this site generally involves the kneecap.

-• Lateral Knee Pain: Pain outside the knee is not as common as other areas surrounding the knee and is referred to as lateral knee pain.
+- Lateral Knee Pain: Pain outside the knee is less common than pain in other areas around the knee and is referred to as lateral knee pain.
 An irritation to ligaments, tendons, or cartilage at the outer side of the knee generally creates the source of the pain.

-• Medial Knee Pain: Another common injury site is on the knee’s inner side, known as medial knee pain.
-Injuries at this site involve cartilage tears, ligament tears, and arthritis.
+- Medial Knee Pain: Another common injury site is the inner side of the knee, known as medial knee pain.
+Injuries at this site include cartilage and ligament tears, as well as arthritis.

-• Patellar Pain: Pain within the kneecap involves the small bone located over the front portion of the knee joint, referred to as patella pain.
-Any leg movement means the kneecap moves up and down, placing significant stress on it and leading to injuries, dislocation, or a break.
+- Patellar Pain: Pain in the kneecap, the small bone located over the front of the knee joint.
+Any leg movement causes the kneecap to move up and down, placing significant stress on it and leading to injuries, dislocations, or fractures.

 Knee Conditions